Stochastic thermodynamic bounds on logical circuit operation: NOT Gate

+The thermodynamic uncertainty relation is a general result from stochastic thermodynamics, valid for any Markovian jump process.
+It states that the certainty in the first passage time, $\chi_\mathrm{p}$, is bounded from above by the heat dissipated over a trajectory, $Q$ \cite{gingrich2017fundamental}.
+The bound relates the minimum thermodynamic cost for a given desired certainty in the first passage time.
+While the bound was originally formulated for a system in steady state, here we apply a finite-time version \cite{pal_thermodynamic_2021}.

+In practical terms, higher certainty in operation time allows for processing input bits at higher rates.
+For some acceptable probability of error, lower first passage time certainty $\chi_\mathrm{p}$ requires waiting longer to be sure each operation has successfully completed.
+Conversely, higher first passage time certainty does not require such waiting time, which results in lower heat dissipation due to the shorter overall operation time.

+Figure~\ref{fig:not_gate}c shows how this bound depends on the cross-voltage $V_\mathrm{d}$ for accuracy threshold $\alpha=0.05$.
+We observe that the bound is not saturated across all $V_\mathrm{d}$ and for both charging and discharging, which implies that the operation of the NOT gate may not be limited by thermodynamic constraints, but rather by its design.
+Theoretically, it should be possible to design a NOT gate that results in lower heat dissipation for the same level of first passage time certainty, possibly using a different architecture.

-In Fig.~\ref{fig:not_gate} (d), we vary the cross-voltage and plot the trade-off between first passage time certainty and heat dissipation, as a function of the probability of a correct output at long times $P_\mathrm{correct}=\langle Y \rangle_{X=0}$, where the ensemble average is over long-time trajectories with the specified input.
-We additionally show multiple curves corresponding to differing values of $\alpha$ and observe the emergence of an optimal trade-off, near $V_\mathrm{d}=3$.
-Loosening $\alpha$ moves the curves significantly towards the bound by dissipating less heat.
-The combination of these effects allows for thermodynamically optimal operation at higher probabilities of correct outputs as $\alpha$ increases, with similar but less pronounced effects not shown for the discharging process.
+In Fig.~\ref{fig:not_gate}d, we vary the cross-voltage and plot the trade-off between first passage time certainty and heat dissipation, as a function of the probability of an error in the output at long times $P_\mathrm{error}=1-\langle Y \rangle_{X=0}$, where the ensemble average is over trajectories with the specified input.
+We additionally show multiple curves corresponding to differing values of the signal accuracy threshold $\alpha$ and observe that loosening $\alpha$ moves the curves significantly towards the bound by dissipating less heat.
+This trend suggests thermodynamically optimal operation at higher probabilities of correct outputs as $\alpha$ increases, with similar but less pronounced effects not shown for the discharging process.